CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 ```
 use the above secret as `"my-app-ns:regcred,my-app-ns:regcred2"`

+### Pod Eviction
+If for some reason pod evivictions are observed in the Cluster due to exceeding ephemeral storage
+please set the `priorityClassName`  to `system-node-critical` or `system-cluster-critical` in `config-values.yaml` and update.

 ### Exclusions ( available in falcon-imageanalyzer v >= 1.0.8 and Helm Chart v >= 1.1.3)
 In order to exclude pods from scans, you can either exclude the registries, namespace, or specific pods